List of McDonald's products: Dipping sauces

+Ketchup

+The ketchup had been manufactured by Heinz for 40 years, from the 1970s until 2013 when Heinz hired a former CEO of Burger King as its new CEO.
+Since then, the ketchup has been produced in-house.
+The ketchup has been well received.
+In a 2022 comparison with the former Heinz ketchup, Bailey Fink wrote on Allrecipes.com that McDonald's ketchup was a bit thinner than the Heinz variant and as such did not coat the fry as much.
+Fink also noted that, while both ketchups tasted "tomatoey", Heinz's had a "big punch" of spice and recommended McDonald's Ketchup to those seeking a sweeter, more "tomato-heavy" flavor.

 Other products

 Salads

 McDonald's introduced salads to its menu in 1987.
 Since that time, they have restructured their salad lines several times.
 McSalad Shakers, a green salad sold in a plastic cup designed to fit in vehicle cupholders, were introduced in 2000 and discontinued in 2003.
 McDonald's then launched a line of Premium Salads (as part of the McDonald's Premium line) and later introduced the Bacon Ranch Salad with Crispy Chicken and the Southwest Salad with Artisan Grilled Chicken.
 All of its salads are part of McDonald's move towards creating a healthier image.

 McDonald's discontinued salads during the COVID-19 pandemic in order to improve order accuracy and service times.
 In 2022, franchises were given the option to add the Caesar Salad with Chicken and the Bacon and Southwest Style Salad to their menus; however, many franchises declined to offer the new items.

+In 2024, Australian McDonalds locations discontinued all salads.

 Sides

+Apple slices

+Apple slices are a common side that usually appear in Happy Meals.

+McDonald's added apple slices to their menu because the McDonald's CEO realized that kids were not getting enough nutrition in their happy meals so they cut the amount of fries in Happy Meals from 2.4 to 1.1 ounces and replaced them with a bag consisting of a quarter cup of fresh, peeled apple slices.

+"McDonald's Apple Slices are a wholesome, tasty side made from real apples.
+Specially selected varieties mean our apple slices are always crisp and juicy, making for a tasty snack with 15 calories per labelled serving.
+Enjoy it as a Snack or Side to your meal!"
+Said McDonald's.